"Where" Tells Your Story: A Hamilton Tour, Act One

 We put a stop to the bleeding as the British take Brooklyn

 Battery Park and Governors Island National Monument—New York City

 The Battle of Long Island—depicted throughout “Right Hand Man”—was an early defeat for the Colonial army, ultimately leaving New York City in the hands of the British.
 Chernow's biography mentions that Hamilton was stationed at the Battery, which suggests the site of Battery Park, named for the early American artillery batteries stationed there.
 There’s no Revolutionary War-era interpretation there, however, so Governors Island, which also played a role in the Battle of Long Island, might be a more educational choice.
-Right now, the site is closed for the winter but should re-open Memorial Day.

 "A Winter’s Ball/Helpless"